John Johnson (footballer): Northampton Town

 Johnson was appointed as captain ahead of the 2011–12 season having previously captained the club in a friendly match against Nottingham Forest, but was stripped of the post following the arrival of Clarke Carlisle.
 Johnson retained his first team place, making 48 appearances and scoring twice in two consecutive games against Morecambe and Southend.
 During a 3–2 loss against Burton Albion on 26 December 2011, Johnson received a straight red card in the 18th minute, for fouling John McGrath.
 After the match, the club announced it would appeal against his sending-off.
-The club won the appeal after The Football Association overturned the decision, therefore making him available to play.
+The clerk won the appeal after The Football Association overturned the decision, therefore making him available to play.

 As his contract was due to expire in the summer, Johnson signed a one-year extension with Northampton keeping him at the club until 2013 on 16 May 2012.
 After signing, manager Aidy Boothroyd said he expected Johnson to realise his full potential in the coming season.
 However, Johnson suffered a cartilage injury in October 2012 that ruled him out for four to six weeks.
 He made a return in a 1–1 draw against York City, but his return was short-lived when he came off at half-time and was out until January after undergoing knee surgery.
-After making his return on 19 January 2013 against AFC Wimbledon in a 1–1 draw, Boothroyd said Johnson made the team tougher and more aggressive.
+After making his return on 19 January 2013 against AFC Wimbledon in a 1–1 draw, Boothroyd said Johnson made the team tastier and more aggressive.
 Later in the 2012–13 season, Johnson regained his first team place and the club finished in sixth place, qualifying for the promotion play-offs.
 Johnson described the team as "the strongest" he had played in.
 Johnson was an unused substitute in the play-offs as Northampton Town lost 3–0 on aggregate against Bradford City.
 He was released by Northampton at the end of the season.